We're here to help!CALL TODAY: 954-568-3636

 If you have been injured while riding in a limousine, then — pursuant to Florida law — you may be able to recover damages to compensate you for your injuries.
 Despite the fact that you may have a legitimate claim, the litigation process can be overwhelming for those unaccustomed to the procedures and difficulties of a personal injury lawsuit.
-As such, we highly encourage those who have been injured in limousine accidents to contact a Fort Lauderdale limousine accident attorney at the Law Offices of David I. Fuchs as soon as possible.
+As such, we highly encourage those who have been injured in limousine accidents to contact a Fort Lauderdale limousine accident attorney at David I. Fuchs, Injury & Accident Lawyer, P.A. as soon as possible.
 We can work with you early on in the process and help you secure sufficient and fair compensation.

 Though, at first glance, limousine accident lawsuits may seem quite similar to standard car accident lawsuits, a closer look at the law reveals the unique character of a limousine accident claim.

 Limousine accidents can lead to more serious injury repercussions, in large part because of the inherent design of the limousine.
 Stretch limousines tend to be heavier and longer than most standard passenger vehicles, which leads to a lengthy minimum braking distance (and a much less maneuverable vehicle overall).
 Further, passengers in the “lounge” area of a limousine wear seatbelts infrequently, which can lead to particularly severe injuries in the event of an accident, and because the lounge area of the limousine has seats with seatbacks adjacent to the window, the negative consequences of a side impact accident may be significantly worsened.